SaajidKI/CS20-Midterm-Project/README.md

-This project is a fully static, multi-page website built with HTML and CSS.
-It simulates an e-commerce experience, including:

-- A homepage, product pages, a blog section, and a checkout flow

-- A consistent navigation bar and footer across all pages
+This project is a fully static, multi-page website built with HTML and CSS that simulates a complete e-commerce experience.
+It features a homepage, product listings, a blog section, and a checkout flow, all connected by a consistent navigation bar and footer.
+The site is designed with responsive layouts using external CSS, and its modular structure highlights a solid understanding of front-end design principles and user flow.

-- Responsive page layouts with styling handled through external CSS

-- A clean, modular structure that showcases front-end design and user flow understanding